sashank27/sashank27/README.md

 ---

-✨ I am a Computer Science Undergrad at IIIT Allahabad, India(class of 2020).
+✨ I am a Software Engineer at Cisco Systems Inc., and a Computer Science Undergrad at IIIT Allahabad, India(class of 2020).
 I originally hail from Kanpur, Uttar Pradesh, India.
 I am an advocate for building open-source projects.
 Sharing what I know and continue to learn about programming is the thing I love doing!

 Besides coding, I am a self-taught Astrophysicist 🔭  and I love gazing the night sky 🌌 !
 When I am not coding, I (try to!) read a lot of books 📖  and listen to music 🎧